omiete01/theepicbook_terraform_ansible/README.md

 - ✅ SSH key authentication (no passwords)
 - ✅ No hardcoded credentials in code (use `tfvars` or env vars)
 - ✅ DB subnet group meets AWS high-availability requirements
-- ✅ Idenpotency and database management
+- ✅ Idempotency and database management
 - ✅ Ansible configuration and organization
 ---